ought process

 1.

-What is Columbia J-term?
+What exactly is the Columbia MBA J-Term Program?

 2.

-Is Columbia J-Term easier to get into?
+Is the Columbia MBA J-Term Program easier to get into than the traditional MBA?

 3.